 Unfortunately, “simple” doesn’t always mean “easy.”
-To prevent cardiovascular disease, the World Health Organization (WHO) has recommended two-year and ten-year voluntary targets to reduce sodium levels in the processed foods we consume.
-Despite this recommendation, Congress responded by temporarily blocking the (FDA) from implementing the plan - citing the exponentially high cost of conversion over ten years.
+To prevent cardiovascular disease, the World Health Organization (WHO) recommends two-year and 10-year voluntary targets to cut sodium levels in the processed foods we consume.
+Despite this recommendation, Congress responded by temporarily blocking the (FDA) from implementing the plan, citing the exponentially high conversion cost over 10 years.

-We don't know when Congress will change their mind, so in the interim, let's understand how companies can approach the development of a sodium reduction program in six simple steps:
+Companies can approach the adoption of a sodium reduction program in six simple steps:

 STEP 1 - Review Consumer Insights and Feedback for Product Categories

 First, take a look at consumer insights and feedback to understand what people like about a particular flavor profile within a specific product line.
-Flavor can account for the primary source of hesitation when it comes to reducing sodium in products.
-Altering a product’s taste too much can negatively impact the bottom line.
+Flavor can account for the primary source of hesitation when it comes to scaling back sodium in products.
+Altering a product’s taste too much can hurt the bottom line.

-Additionally, consider the sales data for products and understand that changes to a higher volume product come with higher risks if formulations bring too much change.
+Additionally, consider the sales data for products and understand that changes to a higher volume product come with higher risks if formulations include too many changes.

-STEP 2: Identify Formulas with the Highest Usage and Percentage of Salt/Sodium
+STEP 2: Identify Formulas with the Highest Sodium Usage

-Second, understand what formulas have the highest usage and percentage of sodium.
-It is essential to factor in not all sodium is created equally, and not all sodium comes from salt itself.
-It can come from other chemicals like potassium, sorbates, etc.
+Understand which formulas have the highest usage and percentage of sodium.
+It’s essential to consider that not all sodium is created equal, and not all sodium comes from salt itself.
+It can come from other chemicals, such as potassium, sorbates, etc.

-Third, identify ingredients that contribute to the highest amount of sodium.
-To do this, you’ll need to understand the difference between natural versus artificial flavors in the formulations.
-These can often mimic the taste of salt or contribute to more flavor characteristics.
+Identify ingredients that contribute to the highest amount of sodium.
+To do this, you’ll need to understand the difference between natural vs. artificial flavors in the formulations.
+These can often mimic the taste of salt or contribute to more flavor characteristics

-Fourth, you'll want to evaluate the chemical, physical, and sensory attributes of the product to decide where and how products can create consumer risk.
+Evaluate the product’s chemical, physical, and sensory attributes to decide where and how products can create consumer risk.
 Profile existing formulations and determine the risk of modifying the sodium profile in specific formulas.

-STEP 5: Develop a Risk-Based Development and Consumer Testing/Qualification Plan
+STEP 5: Develop a Risk-Based Development and Consumer Testing Plan

-Fifth, test to determine whether a dramatic change in the amount of sodium used in a given formulation will have noticeable impacts on customer preference.
-If customers notice the difference in taste, what impact will that have on the overall sale of the product?
-What verbal feedback do focus groups provide, and could there be social implications upon your brand related to a decrease in saltiness?
+Test to determine whether a dramatic change in the amount of sodium used in a given formulation will have perceptible effects on customer preference.
+If customers notice the difference in taste, what impact will that have on the product’s overall sales?
+What verbal feedback do focus groups provide, and could there be social implications on your brand related to a cutback in saltiness?

 STEP 6: Create a Roadmap for Formula Transformation

 In the final step, create a multi-year roadmap for formula transformations.
-For example, you may have a product with a formula of 1,000 mg of sodium, and over time, the roadmap will reduce that level 500 mg of sodium in three years.
-The roadmap will help gradually reduce sodium over a given period, and the business can respond if sales begin to drop.
+For example, you might have a product with a formula of 1,000 mg of sodium, and over time, the roadmap will reduce that level to 500 mg of sodium in three years.
+The roadmap can help reduce sodium gradually over a given period, and the business can respond if sales begin to drop.